-Environmental concern, animal welfare and embracing a more healthy lifestyle are just three reasons for going vegan.
+Environmental concern, animal welfare and embracing a more healthy lifestyle are three viable reasons for going vegan.
+But there’s more!

-Banin Shahine, nutrition manager at Fitness First Middle East, shares six health benefits of going vegan.
+We got in touch with Banin Shahine, nutrition manager at Fitness First Middle East, who shared with us five health benefits of going vegan.

 Eat more whole foods